mordauntfamilyhistory.com

 Picures left: Henry John Mordaunt as a young man in a team photo captioned, "Atheneum v.
 1. 2.
 Cambridge 1887," and as an older man with his housekeeper, Mrs Bowen.
 I am grateful to Mrs Bowen's son, John, who kindly contacted my Guestbook and provided much interesting information and these photographs.

-• Mabel Louisa Mordaunt (? - 1958 ) married Rupert Palmer Colomb in 1904.
+• Mabel Louisa Mordaunt (1869 - 1958 ) was first listed in a census in 1871 , staying with her maternal grandparents.
+She had been baptised on 4th April, 1869 .
+She married Rupert Palmer Colomb in 1904.

-• Sir Nigel Mordaunt, 13th Bart (1905 - 1979) married Anne Tritton in the Westminster district in 1938
+• Sir Nigel John Mordaunt, 13th Bart (1907 - 1979) married Anne Tritton in the Westminster district in 1938

 • David Arthur John Mordaunt (b.
 1942) married Elizabeth Aske in 1969